Iconic Weapons: Staff

 “Remember the Sabbath day (Day of Rest) and keep it holy.” – Exodus 20:8

-The point is, always be ready to keep your consistent schedule, even when you yourself are unable to deliver .
-This preparation will allow you to take the break you need when it is sorely necessary.
+The point is, always be ready to keep your consistent schedule, even when you yourself are unable to deliver.
+This preparation will allow you to take a break when it is sorely necessary.

 To recap, when you’re unsure of what to write and have written lots before: